ShelfAware: Real-Time Semantic Localization in Quasi-Static Environments with Low-Cost Sensors: OUR APPROACH

 with $\alpha,\beta,\gamma \ge 0$ and $\alpha+\beta+\gamma=1$.
 This score is used both as (i) a forward semantic likelihood $p_s(\mathbf{z}_t^s \mid \mathbf{x}_t, m_s)$ in \eqref{eq:combined_observation_model} and (ii) a query metric for the inverse model (Sec.~\ref{sec:shelfaware_mcl}).

 \paragraph{Counts.} We normalize $\mathbf{v}_c$ to form a categorical distribution over observed classes and compare it with the expected distribution via Jensen–Shannon divergence (JSD).
-Defining $P$ and $Q$ as the normalized count distributions and $M=\frac{1}{2}(P+Q)$, we set $S_{\text{counts}} = 1-\mathrm{JSD}$ with
+Defining $P$ and $Q$ as the normalized count distributions and $M=\frac{1}{2}(P+Q)$, we set $S_{\text{counts}} = 1-\mathrm{JSD}$ with $\mathrm{JSD}(P\parallel Q) = \sqrt{\tfrac{1}{2} \sum_{i=1}^{C} \left( P(i) \log \tfrac{P(i)}{M(i)} + Q(i) \log \tfrac{Q(i)}{M(i)} \right)}$.
+This choice is symmetric, bounded, and robust to sparsity in per-frame detections.
+By comparing normalized distributions rather than absolute counts, this JSD formulation provides inherent robustness to perception failures.
+Transient false negatives (e.g., missed bounding boxes due to motion blur) or false positives do not catastrophically invalidate the observation, but rather smoothly degrade the similarity score, preventing abrupt particle depletion.